rickymoorhouse/track-school-guidance/guidance-for-schools-about-temporarily-closing.md

 Pupils on SEN support who remain at home will continue to have ongoing learning needs.
-Ensuring there are good communication channels between education settings and parents during this period is essential, as well as aiming to ensure that schools and colleges provide access to appropriate teaching materials wherever possible.
-Special Educational Needs Co-ordinators (SENCOs) in particular may be able to act as a contact point for families of children on SEN support.
+Ensuring there are good communication channels between educational settings and parents during this period is essential, as well as aiming to ensure that schools and colleges provide access to appropriate teaching materials wherever possible.
+Special educational needs co-ordinators (SENCOs) in particular may be able to act as a contact point for families of children on SEN support.
 SENCOs will typically lead on ensuring that children and young people with SEN have access to materials they can use to learn and consolidate their learning